 Here's annual staff survey provides us with unbiased insight as to whether our colleagues feel that our policies in these areas are working.
-Our survey response rate in 2023 was 73% so we feel this is a strong representation of opinion.
+Our survey response rate in 2024 was 81% which is an increase of 8% from the 2023 results.
+We feel this is a strong representation of opinion